thu-nics/R2R/README.md

 The training script accepts the config file that specifies model architecture, dataset paths, training parameters, and threshold criteria.
 Modify it if you wish to alter the training process.

+>We also provide a recipe for the Qwen3 series.
+To use it, simply replace r2r/utils/model_configs.json with model_configs_Qwen3_series.json, and update args.test_model_list to use the corresponding small model as described in Step 1.

 ## 🙌 Happy to help

 If you have questions about any aspect of R2R, please open an issue.
 We're happy to help and discuss!